By using Portkey with Promptfoo you can:

 PORTKEY_API_KEY

-environment variable in your Promptfoo projectportkey://
+environment variable in your Promptfoo project - In your configuration YAML, use the

-prefix for your prompts, followed by your Portkey prompt ID.For example:
+prefix for your prompts, followed by your Portkey prompt ID.

 Note that promptfoo does not follow the temperature, model, and other parameters set in Portkey.
 You must set them in the providers configuration yourself.